 What are different Payment Networks?

-To obtain economies of scale and regulation compliance all money transactions will run through one or the other networks.
-Below I am considering payment methods in the United States, same procedures will apply in other countries with some variation based on regulation requirements.
+To achieve economies of scale and meet regulatory requirements, all money transactions flow through one network or another.
+The payment methods discussed below focus on the United States.
+The same general processes apply in other countries, with some variation based on local regulations.

 Debit Cards

-For example, if a chocolate box costs $100 in a debit transaction, the consumer must have $100 cash deposited in this bank account.
-However, in a credit transaction, as long as the consumer has a $100 credit line (i.e., the ability to borrow money from a bank), he can buy the chocolates even without having cash in this account.
+For example, say a box of chocolates costs $100.
+With a debit card, the consumer must have $100 in their bank account.
+With a credit card, they just need a $100 credit line (the ability to borrow from the bank) and can buy the chocolates without having any cash in their account.

 (a) Authorization

-Debit cards can be used as either debit cards or credit cards for a transaction (i.e., either withdraw cash from a personal account or credit line).
-The consumer makes this choice at the time of purchase or at time choice is made by the merchant.
+Debit cards can be used in two ways: as a debit card (withdrawing cash from a personal account) or as a credit card (using a credit line).
+The consumer makes this choice at the time of purchase, or the merchant may make it for them.

-Most of you may have experienced this during your run to the grocery store.
-When using a debit card, we must enter a "pin" to make a purchase (similar to withdrawing money from the ATM) or use our signature on the P.O.S (point of sale) device.
+Most people have experienced this at the grocery store.
+When using a debit card, you either enter a PIN (similar to an ATM withdrawal) or sign on the P.O.S. (point of sale) device.

 A "pin" based transaction is a debit transaction, and a "signature" based transaction is a credit transaction.

-• P.O.S captures the information and sends it to the processor.
+- The P.O.S. captures the transaction details and sends them to the processor.

-• The processor sends the info to the issuing bank.
+- The processor forwards the information to the issuing bank.

-• The authorization message goes back to the POS through the processor.
+- The authorization response travels back to the P.O.S. through the processor.

-If the issuing bank sends a successful authorization, the transaction is complete, and the buyer can finish his purchase.
+If the issuing bank approves the authorization, the transaction is complete, and the buyer can finish their purchase.

 (b) Clearing.

-During clearing, the merchant (typically end of the day) sends all the successful sales transaction information to the processor.
-The processor then sends the information to the respective issuing banks.
+During clearing, the merchant (typically at the end of the day) sends all successful sale transactions to the processor.
+The processor then forwards this information to the respective issuing banks.

 (c) Settlement.

-In this stage, the issuing bank transfers the funds to the acquiring bank through respective networks.
+In the settlement stage, the issuing bank transfers the funds to the acquiring bank through the appropriate networks.

 Digital Wallets

-Digital wallets are specialized software that's present in mobile phones that helps facilitate mobile payments.
+Digital wallets are specialized software on mobile phones that facilitate mobile payments.

 Plastic cards replaced cash; now the digital wallets are replacing plastics.